 There are other SEO tools like Semrush and Ahrefs that help you not only plan your content marketing strategy, address technical issues, and get backlinks, but also with analyzing how your competitors are planning their higher ed SEO strategies.

 Does site structure affect SEO?

 Navigation is crucial to your website’s SEO.
-You want prospective students to be able to find the information they want fast and you want search engine crawlers to also find and catalog your website pages.
+You want prospective students to be able to find the information they want fast, and you want search engine crawlers also to find and catalog your website pages.

 - Link to primary internal pages throughout your website.

-- Include the most important links in your top menu and footer so that they’re included on every page.
+- Include the most important links in your top menu and footer so they’re included on every page.